asreview/template-extension-new-dataset/README.md

 ![Badge](https://img.shields.io/badge/ASReview-v1.0-%23ffcb05)

-ASReview has support for extensions, which enable you to seemlessly integrate your own programs with the ASReview framework.
+ASReview has support for extensions, which enable you to seamlessly integrate your own programs with the ASReview framework.
 This template can extent ASReview with new data.